 🚫 AI use is strictly prohibited.

 There will be three exams, one for each module.
+Exam content will come from lecture and from the textbook.
+Use the exam review on D2L to help you study.
 You will need to bring a green scantron and a pencil for each exam.
 Exams will be a combination of multiple choice and fill-in-the-blank.
 You are allowed to use a single 3” x 5” note card with notes per exam.
 No other resources are allowed during the exam.
 If you use a note card, you must turn in that note card in the following class.
 Failure to turn in the note card used during the exam will result in a zero on the exam.
 (If you do not use a note card, you do not have to turn one in.)
 You must make your own note card; copying a peer’s note card is not allowed.
 Exams cannot be made up.
 The final exam will replace a missed exam.

 ✅ AI is allowed and encouraged to generate study aids, practice questions, and general exam preparation.